-The board has an agenda of items to consider at each meeting subdivided into the key activities of the business, namely operations, sales and marketing and financial matters.
+The board has an agenda of items to consider at each meeting subdivided into the key activities of the business, namely operations, product management, product delivery sales and marketing and financial matters.
 Prior to the board meeting a board pack of information is compiled by the executive directors and circulated around the board together with the minutes from the previous meeting for approval and the monthly management accounts.

-Principle 6: Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities
+Principle 7: Maintain appropriate governance structures and ensure that individually and collectively the directors have the necessary up-to-date experience, skills and capabilities